-Do you know the signs of a heating and air conditioning system that needs to be replaced, versus one that can get up and running again with a repair?
+Do you know the signs of an air conditioning and heating system that needs to be replaced, versus one that can get up and running again with a repair?
 It can be a difficult decision to make.
-Our guide will help you determine what’s right for your heating and cooling system or water heater – and your wallet.
+Our guide will help you determine what’s right for your cooling and heating system or water heater – and your wallet.

 As an appliance ages, you will eventually be confronted with the decision to either repair or replace the equipment.
 The decision can be challenging from a financial perspective, where costs can range from hundreds of dollars for a repair upwards to thousands for a new appliance.
 Below are some general tips to consider when facing the decision to repair or replace a home appliance.

 When to Repair Your Cooling & Heating System or Water Heater:

 - The required repair is reasonable.
 Generally, if the cost of the repair is less than 50% of the cost of a new system, it makes sense to repair it.

 - The system has serviceable life.
 The average life expectancy of the cooling and heating system or water heater may justify the repair.
 For air conditioning and heating systems, that’s about 10-15 years.
 For a water heater, it’s about 8-10 years.

 - The repair is covered.
 If the part or repair is covered under a manufacturer’s warranty or a home service plan, a repair is usually the best option.

 - Dependable operation.
 If the system has operated consistently and efficiently in the past, a repair is likely to get it up and running again.